aabbtree77/twinpeekz2/README.md

 * Naked imports are not a problem at all with Nim, paradoxically.
 You get into definitions with the right tools instantly (I use [alaviss/nim.nvim](https://github.com/alaviss/nim.nvim)), and the code becomes readable and terse without those package namespaces.

-* Nim's "include" introduces duplication errors while "import" is demanding w.r.t. the manual markings of visibility.
-The Go module system made me think less about these things.
+* Nim's "include" makes the compiler barf about duplication while "import" is demanding w.r.t. the manual markings of visibility.
+Function definition order within a file matters.
+Go made me think less about these things.

 * Programming desktop 3D revolves around some big libs which become language-agnostic: GLFW/SDL, GLTF/Assimp, MGL vector math, stb_image, ImGui, OpenGL, GLSL...
 The elephant in the room is OpenGL, not C++.

-* A punch line is still missing with this code and Nim in general.
+* A punch line is still missing with this code, but it is a start.

+* Nim is a surprisingly productive language that one would hardly expect in a static non-GC space.
+The productivity is on par with Go or even better.
+The case with **allocCStringArray** stated above favours Nim over Go or even Ada.
+Go saved a lot of time as the GLTF library to load meshes both to CPU and GPU already pre-existed, while Nim had only the GPU part.
+The Nim code is a lot more readable than Go in the GLTF/json case and with the most things touching C.